maksymant/dj-docker-api/README.md

 # dj-docker-api
-testing django + docker + some stuff
+sandbox for django + docker + some stuff